Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple’s supplier list reveals a juicy detail: its arch-rival, Samsung, is a crucial partner.
 Samsung isn’t just about flashy phones and big TVs.
 Its subsidiaries provide iPhone parts, with the major one being Samsung Electronics, which supplies OLED panels that make the iPhone screen pop.

 Samsung has been the primary OLED screen supplier for Apple since the iPhone 4.
-This is still the case, as the tech giant makes most of the iPhone 15’s displays.
-With Apple cutting off its orders with BOE due to quality issues and LG Display only supplying OLED panels for the iPhone 15 Pro and iPhone 15 Pro Max, Samsung is the only company to supply OLED panels for all four iPhone 15 models.
+This is still the case, as the tech giant makes most of the iPhone 16’s displays alongside LG.
+This was also the case with the iPhone 15 series, with Samsung the only company making OLED panels for all four models.

 Samsung earned more from the iPhone X than the Galaxy S8